frnandu/yana/README.md

 ## Multi-platform

 I've decided to use flutter to develop the app, so that with one code base it will generate native clients for a lot of platforms.\
-A big danger with this approach is if somehow the generated code is not as high performance and free of lagging UI as manual native written code for each platform.
+A big danger with this approach is if somehow the i18n code is not as high performance and free of lagging UI as manual native written code for each platform.

 ## Freedom